Colorectal cancer is one of the leading causes of cancer death in America. But, diet and exercise could help keep your colon cancer-free.

 Research shows that exercise and low-calorie diets help prevent colorectal cancer.
 Some experts believe making healthy lifestyle changes may lower the risk of developing colorectal cancer by as much as 70 percent.

-Suggested changes include cutting limiting alcohol, and not surprisingly — quitting smoking.
+Suggested changes include limiting alcohol, and not surprisingly — quitting smoking.
 Other recommendations include a diet rich in fruits and vegetables.
-Plant diets full of leafy greens and fiber-rich fruits and vegetables have been linked to lower levels of colon cancer.
+Plant-based diets full of leafy greens and fiber-rich fruits and vegetables have been linked to lower levels of colon cancer.
 Increase your consumption of healthy proteins such as fish and eggs that are high in omega 3-fatty acids and decrease or eliminate red meat from your diet.

 You can keep your morning coffee ritual.
 Researchers at the USC Norris Comprehensive Cancer Center of Keck Medicine of USC have found that coffee consumption actually decreases the risk of colorectal cancer.